⌘+k ctrl+k

 When using read-write mode, DuckDB supports multiple writer threads using a combination of MVCC (Multi-Version Concurrency Control) and optimistic concurrency control (see Concurrency within a Single Process), but all within that single writer process.
 The reason for this concurrency model is to allow for the caching of data in RAM for faster analytical queries, rather than going back and forth to disk during each query.
 It also allows the caching of function pointers, the database catalog, and other items so that subsequent queries on the same connection are faster.

-Concurrency within a Single Process
+Concurrency Model within a Single Process

 DuckDB supports concurrency within a single process according to the following rules.
 As long as there are no write conflicts, multiple concurrent writes will succeed.
 Appends will never conflict, even on the same table.
 Multiple threads can also simultaneously update separate tables or separate subsets of the same table.
 Optimistic concurrency control comes into play when two threads attempt to edit (update or delete) the same row at the same time.
 In that situation, the second thread to attempt the edit will fail with a conflict error.

-Writing to DuckDB from Multiple Processes
+Multiple Processes

 Optimistic Concurrency Control